salvois/LargeXlsx/README.md

 A style is made up of four components: the **font**, including face, size and text color; the **fill**, specifying the background color; the **border** style and color; the **number format** specifying how a number should appear, such as how many decimals or whether to show it as percentage.
 They are represented by `XlsxFont`, `XlsxFill`, `XlsxBorder` and `XlsxNumberFormat` objects respectively.

-**Note:** due to the internals of the XLSX file format, the content of the stylesheet (thus the list of fonts, fills, borders, number formats and the styles combining them) are kept in RAM until the `XlsxWriter` is disposed. **Using a large number of fonts, fills, borders, number formats or styles may cause high memory consumption**: it is recommended that you create only the minimum amount of font, fill, border and number format object and combine them in styles.
+**Note:** due to the internals of the XLSX file format, the content of the stylesheet (thus the list of fonts, fills, borders, number formats and the styles combining them) are kept in RAM until the `XlsxWriter` is disposed. **Using a large number of fonts, fills, borders, number formats or styles may cause high memory consumption**: it is recommended that you create only the minimum amount of font, fill, border and number format objects and combine them as needed into styles.

 #### Fonts